 When a new contraceptive is introduced, it is standard practice to approve it for short-term use and then extend the approval as long-term data on the original study subjects becomes available, as was done with other new contraceptives (such as the Mirena IUD for women).
 Funders should support larger tests as soon as the results of the rat and monkey studies are known, so that longer and longer uses of ultrasound can gradually be approved (or not approved, as the case may be).
 Public input will be crucial to making this happen.

 If you are considering trying ultrasound for contraception

 Ultrasound is a new method, and those not willing to be guinea pigs and take chances with their own fertility should wait for the results of further studies, especially now that we’ve seen in the dog studies that multiple treatments a few days apart may have permanent effect.
 There is nothing preventing men from buying a $1,300 ultrasound machine online and trying it.
 However, before doing that, men should have read all of Dr. Fahim’s patents (and have enough biology background to understand them), his 1977 and 1978 papers listed above, the Italian researchers’ poster presentation, and the reviews of heat methods by Kandeel and Swerdloff (which will require going to the medical library) and Setchell (this one is free).
 Only after reading all of those will one have a better sense of what is known and not known and be able to make a more informed decision.

 Want to express support for moving research forward more quickly?
 Add your voice to MCIP’s short, no-spam petition to funders.

 We are updating!

-We are in the process of transitioning our website in July/August 2012.
-Many reference links will be broken.
-Please check back at the end of the month for expanded, updated content.
+We are in the process of transitioning our website.
+Some reference links may be broken.
 In the meantime, the archived version of our site is still available in case you need a particular link or reference.